nightborn-be/react-use-faceapi/README.md

 # react-use-faceapi

-> This repository has been created to simplify the usage of the face-api package in React.
+> This repository has been created to simplify the usage of the face-api package in React, this was created when creating a POC for a client to win a RFP, but we thought we could share this to make life easier for everyone.
+The example we supplied is pretty basic, but you're able to create really complex and complete applications with the use of your creativity.

 [![NPM](https://img.shields.io/npm/v/react-use-faceapi.svg)](https://www.npmjs.com/package/react-use-faceapi) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)